- Designer: Antonio Ferrara, Sebastiano Fiorillo

 - Axe.
 Allows the maniac to break down the door of a closed cabin.

 - Invisible.
 When a maniac is required to reveal, he may use this instead.

 - Plot twist.
 After all players have made their final move, the maniac gets an extra turn.

 - Shadow.
 This is similar to invisible, but it can only be used when a maniac is required to reveal after a third round.
 The maniac instead reveals an adjacent location to where he truly is.

 - Supernatural speed.
 The maniac moves twice.

 That’s most of the rules.
 As I said above, the set up for each chapter changes based on what happened in the previous chapter, and there are other rules if playing a chapter individually.

 I’ve been impressed by Last Friday, and I’m glad I bought a copy at Gen Con.
 This game does fit nicely in the Scotland Yard and Letters from Whitechapel genre.
 While it won’t replace the streamlined classic that is Scotland Yard, now that I have a copy of Last Friday, Letters from Whitechapel is leaving my collection.

 Like the games that came before it, Last Friday offers a fast-paced and tense gaming experience.
 Depending on the chapter, you feel like either the hunter or the hunted.
 But unlike Scotland Yard and Letters from Whitechapel, this game doesn’t often veer into frustration.
-The game will always reset — which completely different circumstances — after just fifteen rounds.
+The game will always reset — with completely different circumstances — after just fifteen rounds.
 This shift in gameplay is a welcome addition to the genre, and Last Friday deserves the praise it has received.